 - Kayaking, Whale Watching, and Boat Tours in Morro Bay: Hop on a guided kayak tour, chartered boat cruise or whale watching tour and view Morro Bay by water.
 With an active marine life in the Morro Bay Estuary, you are bound to see sea otters, harbor seals or even whales.

 Things to Do in Montaña de Oro

-- Hiking: Endless hiking trails run throughout Montaña de Oro with the most popular paths being Bluff Trail, Valencia Peak, and Oats Peak.
+- Hiking: Endless hiking trails run throughout Montaña de Oro with the most popular including the Bluff Trail, Valencia Peak and Oats Peak.